 LOVE STORY TIMELINE

-Chances are some of your wedding guests won't know the ins and outs of you and your fiancé's relationship, so use your save the date as an opportunity to share a little bit about your love story.
-This timeline-style save the date lists important date markers in your relationship: the day you first met, the day of the marriage proposal, and the upcoming wedding date (you could also customize the dates to include other memorable moments—your first "I love you," your first kiss, etc.).
+Chances are some of your wedding guests won't know the ins and outs of you and your fiancé's relationship.
+One cool save the date idea is to use this correspondence as an opportunity to share a little bit about your love story.
+This timeline-style design lists important date markers in your relationship like the day you first met, the day of the marriage proposal, and the upcoming wedding date (you could also customize the dates to include other memorable moments—your first "I love you," your first kiss, etc.).
+If regulations around the coronavirus pandemic have caused you to reschedule or change your wedding dates, this could also be a creative way to highlight how dates have changed.

 "Timeline" by Mayflower Press

 To give an ultra-luxe look, opt for a letterpress-printed design.
 This printing method presses ink into thick card stock using plates, which results in a deep, richly inked impression.
-Letterpress printing is labor intensive but will give your save the dates a wonderful handmade quality that your guests will be able to see and feel.
+Letterpress printing is labor-intensive but an amazing save the date idea for achieving a wonderful handmade quality that your guests will be able to see and feel.

 "Be There" by AK Graphics

 For a more affordable option, we love postcard-style save the dates.
-These petite-size cards (4.25" x 6") do not require envelopes (making them a more eco-friendly option than traditional save the date cards) and can be sent using postcard-rate stamps, which are cheaper than standard first-class postage.
+These petite-size cards (4.25" x 6") do not require envelopes (making them a more eco-friendly option compared to traditional cards) and can be sent using postcard-rate stamps, which are cheaper than standard first-class postage.
+For additional unique formats and sizes, review our full roundup of save the date card sizes.

 "Classic Elegance" by Morgan Kendall

-For their destination wedding in Cabo San Lucas, Mexico, the couple mailed out terra-cotta tiles that were printed with the wedding-day details.
+For their destination wedding in Cabo San Lucas, Mexico, one couple mailed out terra-cotta tiles that were printed with the wedding-day details.
 The elegant tiles were mailed to guests in linen-wrapped folios to protect them during transit.
+Now, that is a creative save the date idea that incorporates the wedding location into the guest communication perfectly.

 Photo: Yonder Design

-You won the lottery when you found each other, so send this clever save the date so guests can share in your good fortune.
+You won the lottery when you found each other, so send this clever save the date concept to guests so they can share in your good fortune.
 After scratching off the paint with a coin (you could even mail a penny inside each envelope!), guests will hit the jackpot and the winning numbers—your wedding date!—will be revealed.

 Photo: Soulmate Stationery

 If you and your partner are a pair of book lovers, then this is a cute save the date to get guests to bookmark your wedding date.
-Designed to resemble classic Penguin book covers, these bookmarker save the dates are printed with all the important wedding details, along with meaningful dates in the couple's history together.
+Designed to resemble classic Penguin book covers, these bookmarkers are printed with all the important wedding details, along with meaningful dates in the couple's history together.
+For the creative crafter, this has the potential to be a fun DIY option.

 Photo: Destination Stationery